Jiggy079/s-shell/README.md

 # s-shell
-A simple windows shell created I made when I was bored.
+A simple shell I made when I was bored.

 Only works on windows currently, I may add linux support soon.